 When the end client pays your invoice or timesheet, the umbrella company will collect the income, deduct income tax and National Insurance Contributions (NIC), as well as an administration fee, and then pay the remaining amount to you.

-Advantages of going limited
+Advantages of a limited company

 As the company is a separate legal entity, your personal assets are protected.
 If your company needs to close or experiences financial difficulties, your personal assets cannot be taken from you to pay company debts.